 The procedure may also provide a result set as output.
-This must then be made available through the standard fetchxxx() methods.
+This must then be made available through the standard fetch() methods.

-This method is only implemented for input parameters in mxODBC for reasons explained in the Stored Procedures section 2.3.6.
+This method is only implemented for input parameters in mxODBC for reasons explained in 4.6 Stored Procedures.
 Future versions of mxODBC may also support in/out and output parameters.

+'''

 .close()

+'''